4phycs/4phycs.github.io/_posts/Paolo/2020-02-24-random_access.md

 Since I am walking in the kingdom of phylosophy, please let me walk a bit further.

 The practical "feasability" of an action should always be taken into account.
-Sometimes people have the tendency to think too much "theoretically".
+Sometimes people have the tendency to think too theoretically.
 If something is theoretically feasible, than it is as if we have already done it.

 This is clearly not true.
 If an action requires too much time to be completed